 I’m pretty much always dreaming of snow and roasted almonds.
-My brain is in a constant state of wandering around Christmas markets while sipping on some mulled wine.
-But it’s not all about Europe on my Winter Destinations list!
-There might be a location or two at the end that surprises you because sometimes a “white Christmas” doesn’t mean white snow – it means white sandy beaches.
+Well, maybe not always, but oftentimes my brain is in a state of wandering around Christmas markets while sipping on some mulled wine, meanwhile I am plopped behind my computer sweating in Spain or Florida.
+But it’s not all about Europe on my Winter Destinations list- oh no, that my friends, would be far too predictable!
+There might be a location or two at the end that surprises you because sometimes a “White Christmas” doesn’t mean white snow – it means white sandy beaches.
 What’s at the top of your winter bucket list this year?
 Read on to find out my top 12 Winter Destinations for this year!

 Iceland is number one on my winter destinations checklist because it ticks all the boxes for winter extraordinaire adventures.
 The number one reason?
 Northern lights.
 Seriously, the northern lights are every bit as magical in person as you would imagine they are.

 Reason number two Iceland is one of my top choices for a winter destination is because of its proximity to the US.
 As opposed to other countries in Europe with similar climates and adventures (Finland, Sweden, Norway) – Iceland is a much shorter flight!
 Plus, Icelandic horses are probably the cutest thing to have ever existed.

 If you’re traveling to Iceland you might as well tack on a wee trip to Scotland right afterward as well.I never thought I would love Scotland as much as I did – especially considering I experienced it with a blanket of snow, but here I am two years later trying to convince my (very English) boyfriend we need to buy a cottage there and live in the wilderness.
 (He can thank Outlander for that.)